-Kaleem Caire is the founder and CEO of One City Schools, the operator of two preschools serving ages 1 through kindergarten that are focused on getting young children ready for school success.
-Prior to One City, Kaleem was the President and CEO of the Urban League of Greater Madison in Madison, WI and chair of the National Urban League’s Education Committee.
+Kaleem Caire is the founder and CEO of One City Schools, the operator of One City Preschool and One City Elementary School.
+Both schools are focused on getting young children ready for school success.
+Prior to One City, Kaleem was the President and CEO of the Urban League of Greater Madison in Madison, WI and chair of the National Urban League's Education Committee.
 Prior to the Urban League, Kaleem held other executive leadership positions with Target Corporation, Fight For Children of Washington, DC, Black Alliance for Educational Options (BAEO), American Education Reform Council, Wisconsin Center for Academically Talented Youth (WCATY) and the Wisconsin Department of Public Instruction.
-In 2008,

-Kaleem is married to Lisa Peyton-Caire and together, they have five children ages 12 to 26.
-He holds a bachelor’s degree in education from the University of Wisconsin-Madison, has a Grassroots License with the United States Soccer Federation and is a part-time volunteer coach with the Wisconsin Rush Soccer Club.
-He is also a Pahara-Aspen Institute Fellow.
+Kaleem is married and has five children ages 13 to 27.
+He holds a bachelor's degree in education from the University of Wisconsin-Madison, has a Grassroots License with the United States Soccer Federation and is a part-time volunteer coach with the Wisconsin Rush Soccer Club.
+He is also a Pahara-Aspen Institute Fellow."